kocken/BankID/README.md

 # BankID-Implementation
-BankID API implementation and live demos written in C# using .NET Framework.
+BankID API implementation and live demos written in C# using .NET 6.

 [BankID](https://www.bankid.com/) is a citizen identification solution that allows companies, banks and government agencies to authenticate and conclude agreements with individuals over the Internet.
 BankID is the most used digital identification solution in Sweden.